What we know about plans for Queen Elizabeth II’s funeral

 Queen Elizabeth II has died, aged 96.

+The Queen died at her Balmoral estate in Scotland on Thursday 8 September.
+Her coffin was transported to Edinburgh on Sunday (11 September) where it will lie in state at Holyroodhouse until Tuesday (13 September) when it is trasported to London.

-Her Majesty will now lie in state until her funeral, before being buried alongside her parents and her husband, Prince Philip, in Windsor.
+Her Majesty will lie in state at Westminster Hall in London from Wednesday (14 September) until her funeral, before being buried alongside her parents and her husband, Prince Philip, in Windsor.

-A carefully choreographed schedule is already in place for Charles’s accession to the throne and the Queen’s funeral.
+This follows carefully choreographed schedule which was in place for her death and King Charles III’s succession.

 When is the Queen’s funeral?